zachpmanson/notes/notes/Notes/Software/Unix/Unix.md

 Created in 1969 at AT&T Bell Labs to run on departmental computers for the PDP-11.
 It used 16-bit words and had 64KiB/128KiB RAM.

-It was initially written in ASM, but was C was designed to make development easier.
+It was initially written in ASM, but sparked the creation of C which was designed to make Unix development easier.

 ## Philosophy